The $318 Billion Market Amazon Could Easily Control

 History is about to repeat

-In late 2016 Amazon obtained contracts from some big US auto parts companies including Dorman Products Inc (DORM), Robert Bosch, Cardone Industries Inc and Federal-Mogul Holdings Corp.
+In late 2016, Amazon obtained contracts from some big U.S. auto parts companies including Dorman Products (NASDAQ:DORM), Robert Bosch, Cardone Industries and Federal-Mogul Holdings (NASDAQ:FDML).
 Dorman was the first business to sign a contract with Amazon, and several others have followed.

-Jefferies noted that as of now 40 US cities are currently offering Amazon same-day delivery for auto parts at much lower prices, the average discount is roughly 23%.
+Jefferies noted that as of now, 40 U.S. cities are currently offering Amazon same-day delivery for auto parts at much lower prices; the average discount is roughly 23%.
 Remember, Amazon became a global e-commerce titan by using this same business model.

-Last year auto parts sales grew by 16% in the U.S. alone, analysts and companies in this area expressed their concerns as Amazon grows.
-On an earnings call, Paul D. Donahue the CEO of Genuine Parts Company (GPC) was questioned about Amazon, and he replies:
+Last year, auto parts sales grew by 16% in the U.S. alone; analysts and companies in this area expressed their concerns as Amazon grows.
+On an earnings call, Paul D. Donahue the CEO of Genuine Parts Company (NYSE:GPC) was questioned about Amazon, and he replies:

-- CEO Paul D Donahue's (GPC) earnings call transcript.
+- CEO Paul D. Donahue's earnings call transcript

 It is also possible that Amazon could obtain local parts sellers, says Steve Handschuh, CEO of the Motor & Equipment Manufacturers Association.